jay3332/coined/guide/earning.md

 - {{/daily}} – Claim at least <:coin:896432147152400394> **5,000** every 24 hours.
 - {{/weekly}} – Claim at least <:coin:896432147152400394> **20,000** every week.
 - {{/vote}} – Vote for Coined on top.gg for free crates and items.
+- {{/spin-the-wheel}} - Spin the wheel for a chance to win coins, items, and more.
+Resets every 6 hours.

 ## 💵 Low-risk Profit Commands (Fundamental Grinding Commands)